by Nancy Armitage

 English Picnic Tea “Open Air Parties or Picnics” (1880)

 First, I want to note that the English people call a Picnic Basket: “a Hamper”.
-I include this information because the Huntington loved English tradition; they also traveled many times to England.
-Also in the Gilded Age, America very much copied many trends of the English Royalty & what they ate.
+I include this information because the Huntingtons loved English tradition; they also traveled many times to England.
+Also in the Gilded Age, America very ernestly copied many trends of the English Royalty & what they ate.
+The is a very elaborate description or a garden-parties or a picnic.

 This is a description of Cassell’s Household 1880, of food taken to an English open air party or picnic: “Garden-parties, as we have already observed, are at the present time the most agreeable & fashionable of all summer entertainments.
 To those who have not the means at command, in the very essential matter of a garden, a picnic is generally easy of accomplishment….
 Fowls, Ham, Tongue, Ribs of Beef, Salted Silver-side [Irish Corned Beef], Fore-quarter of Lamb, Raised or Game pies in jars, & Lobsters & Crabs, are amongst the dishes in most general demand at picnic parties.
 To these should be added Fruit pasties [fruit pie], Cheese-cakes, Puffs of preserved fruit, Sponge [cake], plum [cake], and Pound cakes, biscuits [cookies], dinner rolls, butter, & Stilton cheese, Fresh fruit is indispensable.
 Strawberries, stone fruits in season, nuts, &c. to which should be added some bonbon crackers for the amusement of the young men & maidens at dessert.
 Bottled Ale & effervescing beverages are usually in great request, equally so is ice.
 Someone should be appointed to provide a huge block of Wenham Lake Ice; it can be has far cheaper in large quantities than in small…..
 Iced water, or water in which ice has been melted, affords the most grateful beverage.
 Syrup of orgeat [Sugar syrup] orange flower [water] or raspberries, may be added if desired.
 Plenty of lemons are a capital addition.
 In the absence of these a bottle of lemon-juice [lemonade] & some loaf sugar, will be found always welcome….
 Gentlemen find the wine…procured from one wine merchant…Music is always an agreeable feature at picnic parties.
 Wind instruments especially are suitable.
 If dancing on the grass be part of the after-dinner amusement, tea is generally in request.”